Capital Insider

 Expansion of Vikram Solar showcases India’s growing renewable energy ambitions

-By Vandana Gehlaut14 June 20264 min read
+By Vandana Gehlaut14 June 2026 at 11:15 pm4 min read

 Expansion of Vikram Solar showcases India’s growing renewable energy ambitions